lmu-cmsi284-spring2020/assignments/oh-say-can-you-c.md

 **CMSI 284** Computer System Organization/Systems Programming, Spring 2020

 # Assignment 0319
 Time to try your hand at some rudimentary C programming.
-This set provides a look at how UTF-8 encoding works in practice and also has a touch of music theory to keep things a little interesting.
+This set provides a look at how UTF-8 encoding works in practice and also has a touch of music theory to keep things from being too “computer-y.”

 ## Background Reading
 Pretty much all of the information you need can be found in Dr. Toal’s [Introduction to C](http://cs.lmu.edu/~ray/notes/c) page, as well as many other C programming sites on the web.